joaodelgado/JiraHub/README.md

 To build the extension run:

-    npm build # or npm watch to watch for changes
+    npm run build # or npm watch to watch for changes

 Then add the `build/manifest.json` as a unpacked extension.